 Specifically, patients with sciatica may experience the following symptoms:

 - Tingling in the leg

 - Pain in the back, along the back of the leg, buttocks, hip, or lower extremities

 - Loss of sensation in the leg or foot

 How is a pinched nerve diagnosed?

-If you are experiencing any symptoms that may be indicative of a pinched nerve or if you believe you may be suffering from this condition, it is important to seek proper evaluation from a spine specialist.
+If you are experiencing any symptoms that may be indicative of a pinched nerve or if you believe you may be suffering from this condition, it is important to seek proper evaluation from a spine doctor and pinched nerve specialist.
 At New Jersey Spine Surgeons, our doctors will evaluate your symptoms and provide an accurate diagnosis following a physical examination, medical history, and any necessary diagnostic testing.

 Diagnostic tests that may be recommended in order to pinpoint the condition you are suffering from and to determine which nerves are affected may include:

 - Nerve conduction study

 Nerve-related tests are used to measure the electrical nerve impulses in the body and to create images that allow your doctor to evaluate any nerve root compression and other spinal conditions.